 For the congee

-Add all ingredients except spring onions into a pot.
+Add all ingredients except spring onion into a pot.

-Simmer and cook over low heat until the rice is soften (as per your liking in texture) and water is reduced.
+Simmer and cook over low heat until rice is softened (as soft as you like).

 Remove from heat.